F-Fleron-G/Pokemon_Deck_Builder/README.md

 - Front-End Enhancements: Refine the UI/UX with vertical recommendation sliders, card overlays, and improved deck counters.
 - Deployment: Host the application on platforms like Render, AWS, or PythonAnywhere.
+- It is planned to cache or locally store TCG data in the trainers and energy tables to reduce load times.
+  Currently, data is fetched from the TCG API on demand, which may be slower for large sets.
 ---

 ## Credits